 Nearly 5.6 million children die each year due to preventable and treatable causes, including 1 million babies who die on the day they are born.
 What's more, child malnutrition often leads to a lifetime of poor health and even death.
 More than 150 million children in developing countries are stunted.
 That's why we are committed to providing effective health programs that save children's lives and ensure they grow up healthy.

-Thanks to generous donors like you, Save the Children is able to improve maternal, newborn and child health, help end child malnutrition and hunger and prevent HIV transmission, and ensure treatment for those living with HIV before they develop (or to prevent) AIDS — giving 86 million children a healthy start in life and helping 33.3 million children directly with lifesaving care, medicines, preventive treatments and so much more.
+Thanks to generous donors like you, Save the Children is able to improve maternal, newborn and child health, help end child malnutrition and hunger and prevent HIV transmission, and ensure treatment for those living with HIV before they develop (or to prevent) AIDS — giving 86 million children a healthy start in life and we reached an estimated 28.1 million children and women to support increased vaccination coverage, provide skilled birth attendance and increase the use of modern contraceptive methods.

 How Our Global Health Work Saves Lives: